LanceParker-007/secure-file-share/README.md

 - **Signup using mfa**: Sign up using mfa and password hashing.
   > (mfa disabled for now as SendGrid won't send an email(as I exposed my sengrid API key here), so once you sign in, you can simply sign in without OTP verification or you can get OTP from backend logs to do this step, I have logged it and you can proceed.)
-- **Secure File Sharing**: Share files securely using expirable links.
+- **Secure Files and Share**: Your files are encrypted at rest and can be shared with other people.
 - **Expirable Links**: Set expiration times to ensure files are inaccessible after a specific duration.
 - **Link for specific People**: You can also mention emails who can access these files.
 - **SendGrid Integration**: Email notifications with OTPs for added security.